Blendify/blender-manual/trunk/blender_docs/manual/render/blender_render/textures/nodes/types/input/texture.rst

 Texture
    The texture could be selected from a list of textures available in the current blend-file or link in textures.
-   The textures themselves could not be edited in this note, but in the Texture panel.
+   The textures themselves could not be edited in this node, but in the Texture panel.

 Outputs